Updated July 29, 2022

 - the necessary

 - and the perfect addition of just the right amount of “Fabulous”.

 The design goal is beauty, comfort and pizzazz with a minimum of the stuff in-between.
-While interior design is the most layered and complicated of all art forms, it’s rooted by necessity in practical application.
+Interior design is the most layered and complicated of all art forms.
+However, it’s rooted by necessity in practical application.

 You can do this…..

 The original version of this article was published in the Rooms With a View, lifestyle section on Hamptons.com, Summer, 2008.